About Our WI

 The Bishopstone with Hinton Parva WI is a very friendly, active WI that offers its members companionship, as well as a range of leisure and educational activities.
 We were established in 1954 and currently have 44 members who come not only from the villages of Bishopstone and Hinton Parva, but also from the surrounding villages of Ashbury, Bourton, Liddington, Shrivenham and Wanborough, as well as from Swindon.
 2014 marked our 60th Anniversary and we enjoyed a delightful celebration evening together with family and friends; we were also delighted to be joined by our County Chairman Isobel Acott and her husband.

 Our WI provides a bursary of £200 every second year to enable one of our members to attend a course at Denman College.
-The lucky winner is drawn out of a hat at the Annual Meeting.

 Overview of our Annual Events